Anadromous Fish Restoration

 Even so, anadromous fish populations continue to struggle for survival.
 Most notably, the West Coast salmon fishery collapsed in 2008.
 With the fish plummeting to record low numbers, federal officials closed all commercial and sport fishing off the coast of California and most of Oregon for a time, though recent good years have reopened such fishing.

-In 2016 the National Marine Fisheries Service (NMFS) included the winter-run Chinook salmon as one of eight “Species in the Spotlight” among the most at risk for extinction in the near future.
-A five-year action plan states that “the survival and recovery of winter-run Chinook salmon cannot be achieved without establishing additional populations is vital to their survival.
+In 2016 the NMFS included the winter-run chinook salmon as one of eight “Species in the Spotlight” among the most at risk for extinction in the near future.
+As such, establishing additional populations is vital to their survival.

 The north fork of Battle Creek in Shasta County is historic habitat for winter-run chinook salmon.
 NMFS, the Bureau of Reclamation, state fisheries agencies and Pacific Gas and Electric Company have spent more than $100 million since 1999 to restore about 48 miles of prime salmon and steelhead habitat.
 More than 200,000 juvenile salmon were released in 2018 to boost the populations numbers after the harsh effects of the severe drought in 2014 and 2015.